qbittorrent/docker-qbittorrent-nox/manual_build/Readme.md

     two (secondary) groups `10000` and `10001`.
 By default there is no additional group. \
     Note that you will need to remove `--read-only` flag (when using Docker) or set `read_only: false` (when using Docker Compose) as they are incompatible with it.
+  * It is possible to set the umask of the `qbittorrent-nox` process by setting the environment variable `UMASK`.
+By default it uses the default from Alpine Linux.
   * You can list the compile-time Software Bill of Materials (sbom) with the following command:
     ```shell
     docker run --entrypoint /bin/cat --rm qbittorrentofficial/qbittorrent-nox:latest /sbom.txt